morpson/applemusic_macos_scrobbler/README.md

 ## 🔒 Security Note

 Do **not** share your API key, API secret, or session key publicly.
-The scripts are now designed to prompt for your credentials securely — no sensitive data is stored in version control.
+The scripts are designed to prompt for your credentials securely — no sensitive data is stored in version control.

+For even better security, consider storing your credentials in the macOS Keychain instead of directly in the script.

 ---